vufind-org/learning-vufind-book/source/09-customizing_record_views.rst

 .. code-block:: console

    cd $VUFIND_HOME
-   php public/index.php generate extendclass VuFind®\\RecordDriver\\SolrMarc MyModule
+   php public/index.php generate extendclass VuFind\\RecordDriver\\SolrMarc MyModule

 Note the double backslashes in the class name; because backslash has a special meaning to the Unix command line, it is necessary to “escape” the backslash characters on the command line, or else they will not be passed to the generator correctly.